Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;Running the VACUUM command on the table deletes CDF data as well.

-**Question 53 A data engineer has a streaming job that updates a Delta table named ëuser_activitiesí by the results of a join between a streaming Delta table ëactivity_logsí and a static Delta table ëusersí.
+**Question 53 A data engineer has a streaming job that updates a Delta table named ‚Äòuser_activities‚Äô by the results of a join between a streaming Delta table ‚Äòactivity_logs‚Äô and a static Delta table ‚Äòusers‚Äô.
-They noticed that adding new users into the ëusersí table does not automatically trigger updates to the ëuser_activitiesí table, even when there were activities for those users in the ëactivity_logsí table.
+They noticed that adding new users into the ‚Äòusers‚Äô table does not automatically trigger updates to the ‚Äòuser_activities‚Äô table, even when there were activities for those users in the ‚Äòactivity_logs‚Äô table.
 Which of the following likely explains this issue ?**

 &nbsp;&nbsp;&nbsp;&nbsp;The streaming portion of this stream-static join drives the join process.
 Only new data appearing on the streaming side of the join will trigger the processing.

 **Question 54
-Given the following query on the Delta table ëcustomersí on which Change Data Feed is enabled:
+Given the following query on the Delta table ‚Äòcustomers‚Äô on which Change Data Feed is enabled:
 Which statement describes the result of this query each time it is executed ?**

 ```python